 It is important for calendar systems to maintain the UID of an event when updating it to avoid unexpected duplication of events.
-When the UID changes, consumers of the data may not remove the previous version of the event if it has a different UID.
+Consumers of the data may not remove the previous version of the event if it has a different UID.
 This can lead to a confusing situation for the user, with many variations of the event and no indication of which one is correct.
 Care must be taken by consumers of the data to remove old events where possible to avoid an accidental denial-of-service attack due to the volume of data.